PlaceOS/docs/tutorial/backend/failure-domains.md

 If you can login and see systems:
 * Select a system you can safely use for testing
   * Does the list of modules and module functions load?
 If not it's probably a *Redis Failure*
-  * Does executing a function work from backoffice?
+  * Does executing a function work from Backoffice?
 View the response to see the error:
     * If the error says `no core instances` then *core* might be down or unable to connect to *etcd*
     * If the error says `unable to connect to etcd` then *etcd* might be down or the *API* can't connect to etcd